dexie/dexie-website/docs/Table/Table.put().md

 title: 'Table.put()'
 ---

-Adds new or replaces existing object in the object store.
+Adds a new object to the object store or replaces an existing object in the object store.

 ### Syntax